As you reflect on our accomplishments, please consider supporting our $30 for 30 campaign. Here’s to our fourth decade!

 OVEC attorneys ask for and receive a temporary restraining order at Hobet 22.
 Our lawyer then learns that the coal company has already destroyed the streams on the site, which effectively robbed the court of jurisdiction.
 However, the WV DEP agrees to add limits on toxic selenium discharges to the company’s water pollution permit, and Hobet 22 officials agree to hire an expert recommended by environmental groups to advise it on a forest reclamation plan for the site.

-OVEC gets a chapter in 50 Simple Things You Can Do to Save the Earth.
+OVEC is featured in a chapter in 50 Simple Things You Can Do to Save the Earth.

 We complete and distribute the second volume of transcribed interviews with coalfield residents—Mountaintops Do Not Grow Back.